 Drugs are usually the last resort for anxiety.
 You should strongly consider alternative options.
 Because pregnancy is limited to 9 months, any pregnant women that have never experienced anxiety in the past (or have not sought treatment) should strongly consider avoiding all psychiatric drugs.
 All drugs carry risks, and even those drugs that are safe for pregnant use should be avoided unless necessary.

-Take my anxiety test if you haven't yet to learn more about your own anxiety symptoms.
+Take my free 7 minute anxiety test if you haven't yet to learn more about your own anxiety symptoms.

 The Reason Drugs Are Used